 Store pet food in a cool, dry place under 26 degrees Celsius.
 Avoid humid conditions that pests and mould thrive in.

 Always store pet food in an airtight container, with as little air in it as possible for a fresh taste.
+This will also prevent pests from infiltrating your pet's food.

 5. In the Bag